 Help those less fortunate

 Help your child pick a charity to give outgrown toys to.
-When kids feel like they are helping others or being generous, they will often get involved in to decluttering process with enthusiasm.
+When kids feel like they are helping others or being generous, they will often get involved in the decluttering process and purge toys with enthusiasm.
 Allow them to pick a place to donate to and come along with you when you do, so they can feel good about what they are doing.